SW-Retail/rest-api/README.md

 # A simple  SW-Retail REST API PHP client

 This file provides a simple client for the SW-Retail REST-API in PHP.
 For more information about SW-Retail, visit https:/www.swretail.nl.

-We have kept the amount of files to an absolute minimum (1)
+We have kept the amount of files to an absolute minimum (1) to make integration in your project as easy as possible.

 There is only one dependency for this to run, and that is you need to have PHP cURL.